danielfm/archlinux-workstation/README.md

 ansible-playbook playbook.yml -e "@vars/custom.yml"
 ```

-Don't leave the machine unattended as you'll probably have to re-enter the user
+Don't leave the machine unattended as you'll might have to re-enter the user
 password a few times throughout the process when installing the required packages.

 #### Troubleshooting: AUR Issues